 The MiniLab Mk2 is a two-octave (25-key) MIDI keyboard controller with mini keys.
 Despite being a relatively cheap bit of gear, it’s loved by amateur and professional musicians alike.
 It comes in Arturia’s familiar white casing with black controls and blue highlights.

-Note: Arturia has released the MiniLab 3, which will replace the MiniLab Mk2; it shares the same core qualities, and offers new features and functions.
-Please check out our full MiniLab 3 review for the latest information.
+Arturia has released the MiniLab 3, which will replace the MiniLab Mk2; it shares the same core qualities, and offers new features and functions.
+Please check out this MiniLab 3 review for the latest information.

 Quite amazingly, this tiny little keyboard controller comes with a whopping 16 fully-assignable rotary knobs.
 Even more impressive is that the panel doesn’t seem overcrowded with controls.